Snehitc/EnsembleSVR-XACLE/README.md

 >```bash
 >git clone https://github.com/nttcslab/m2d.git
 >```
->Please download the M2D-CLAP's weights `m2d_clap_vit_base-80x1001p16x16p16kpBpTI-2025` following the procedure on their repository: [M2D-CLAP](https://github.com/nttcslab/m2d)
+>Please download the M2D-CLAP's weights `m2d_clap_vit_base-80x1001p16x16p16kpBpTI-2025` following the procedure in their repository: [M2D-CLAP](https://github.com/nttcslab/m2d)

 >2.
 MGA-CLAP
 >```bash
 >git clone https://github.com/Ming-er/MGA-CLAP.git
 >```
->Please download the MGA-CLAP's weights following the procedure on their repository: [MGA-CLAP](https://github.com/Ming-er/MGA-CLAP)
+>Please download the MGA-CLAP's weights following the procedure in their repository: [MGA-CLAP](https://github.com/Ming-er/MGA-CLAP)
 >>__Recommended Change:__
 >> Comment out the line `from tools.utils import *` --> `#from tools.utils import *` in `MGA-CLAP / models / ase_model.py` \
 >> __Reason:__ We are using this model to extract Audio-Text features in inference-only mode, and `tools.utils` file contains packages we don't need for inference, hence I'm preferring to avoid installing those packages.
-But if you want to use the MGA-CLAP for training feel free to keep `tools.utils`, and yes, you need to install the packages as mentioned in it.
+But if you want to use the MGA-CLAP for training, feel free to keep `tools.utils`.
+Then, you need to install the packages as mentioned in it.

 # Usage